-Applicants must meet all the admissions requirements of Clark Atlanta University as presented in the Undergraduate Catalog.
-Students intending to matriculate in any of the DDEP designated STEM fields should contact the DDEP Coordinator in the School of Arts and Sciences for specific preengineering program requirements and further advisement.
+Applicants must meet all the admissions requirements of Clark Atlanta University as published in this Catalog.
+Students intending to matriculate in any of the DDEP designated STEM fields should contact the DDEP Coordinator in the School of Arts and Sciences for specific pre-engineering program requirements and further advisement.